Security of the Fischlin Transform in Quantum Random Oracle Model: Acknowledgements

 \section{Acknowledgements}

+We have used AI tools for spell checking, grammar and other English-language-related improvements.
 CM thanks Gorjan Alagic for useful discussions.
 CM and JS acknowledge support by the Independent Research Fund Denmark via a DFF Sapere Aude grant (IM-3PQC, grant ID 10.46540/2064-00034B).
-We have used AI tools for spell checking, grammar and other English-language-related improvements
+The authors thank the anonymous reviewers of the CRYPTO 2026 program committee for useful feedback. \fi

 [1]{$^{#1}$}